-Support groups have topics for discussion and speakers identified by fostering social workers or foster carers.
+We provide many support groups, which meet the needs of a variety of carers, eg, kinship support group, mainstream support group, men's group, black carers group, disability support.
+Each group has a range of topics for discussion and speakers identified by fostering social workers or foster carers, plus time for vital peer support.
 Support groups are jointly run and allow foster carers and staff to share practice developments.
+New carers are also offered a 'buddy' who is an experienced foster carer who can offer peer support and guidance.
 Derby City foster carers are also invited to become involved in Derby's Foster Carer Association and following approval are added to the Fostering Network members list.
 This allows our foster carers to benefit from regular updates about fostering developments and access to a dedicated legal advice line.